Counselling

 Suzanne O'Leary person centred counsellor psychotherapist brighton and hove

-I am trained as a person-centred counsellor, which is a humanistic approach to therapy, rooted in the idea that within the context of a trusting therapeutic relationship, a person can begin to heal from painful experiences and re-build a sense of self-worth, safety and trust in themselves and their interactions with others.
+I am trained as a person-centred counsellor, which is a humanistic approach to therapy, rooted in the idea that within the context of a safe and trusting relationship, a person can begin to heal from painful experiences and re-build a sense of self-worth, safety and trust in themselves and their interactions with others.

 I believe that something profound happens when we are truly listened to, and counselling offers a unique space for a person to feel seen, heard and understood as they explore their inner world, without judgement.
+When we understand and accept ourselves, we can begin to feel hope again.

 “The curious paradox is that when I accept myself just as I am, then I can change” – Carl Rogers.